sroberts12321/kyria_config/readme.md

 };
 ```

-## Hardware Features
+## My Hardware

 ### Rotary Encoder

-The rotary encoder is on the top right corner, and is programmed to control the volume
+The rotary encoder is on the top right corner, and is programmed to control the volume.
+I think I installed my encoder backwards, so you might need to adjust the rotation so it works for your Kyria

 ### OLEDs

-I found luna the keyboard pet adapted for the landscape screens => https://gist.github.com/louckousse/74cd3f5cacf04fa585c127d89a149cfc
+I wanted to customize the OLED screens a bit, I found luna the animated dog that runs when you type and barks when you hold shift, but it was originally made for 32 width screens, so I had to find a way to adapt it for my 64 pixel landsape screen => https://gist.github.com/louckousse/74cd3f5cacf04fa585c127d89a149cfc

-I also made a custom bitmap of the villian from Over the Garden wall for the second oled
+I also made a custom bitmap of the villian from Over the Garden wall for the second OLED

 ### Underglow

-Lots of options for underglow
+My Kyria is equipped with underglow and has the settings on the F-Key layer